Australian Cobberdogs

 Australian Cobberdog Puppies

+We recommend keeping the fur around the eyes and in the ears clipped short which can be done at home every few weeks.
+The coat rarely has a doggy odour and the dirt falls off quite miraculously so they don’t need to be bathed very often.
 With a low shedding coat, your puppy needs to be brushed with the appropriate grooming tools, otherwise matting will occur which then requires the coat to be completely shaved off.
 The puppy to adult change of coat can begin any time from ten months old through to fourteen or fifteen months in the Australian Cobberdog and this period is a time of high coat maintenance.
+Full grooming notes are provided as part of our puppy pack.

 Therapy dogs are loving companions that are non-judgmental; assist with cognitive function; increase self-confidence and social interaction; and make a huge impact on an individual’s lifestyle.